marcinhlybin/prometheus-barman-exporter/README.md

-# which uses `barman` command and parses console outputBarman exporter for Prometheus
+# Barman exporter for Prometheus

 Two exporters are available: